-The Academic Advising Center for the Dietrich School of Arts and Sciences and the College of General Studies utilizes a hybrid approach to advising services, combining in-person availability with virtual availability via Zoom, phone, or email.
-Students who have questions should contact their assigned advisor directly via email; all other inquiries may be directed to firstname.lastname@example.org.
+The Dietrich School's Academic Advising Center for the Dietrich School of Arts and Sciences and the College of General Studies utilizes a hybrid approach to advising services, combining in-person availability with virtual availability via Zoom, phone, and email.
+Students who have questions should contact their assigned advisor directly; any other inquiries may be directed to firstname.lastname@example.org or (412) 624-6444.

 “I knew for certain that I wanted to do something in a science-related field, but I really had no idea what I actually wanted to do.
 Theresa made me feel very comfortable and calm while I tried out different areas.
 She helped me through the process of deciding on my major.
 She laid out my options.
 She assured me that I had time to figure it out.
 She never let me doubt that it would work out.”